 On the other hand, as I shall explain in section dedicated to the pedagogical function, we educate ourselves with internal common activity.
-But, in addition, we educate ourselves through external common activity (studying, playing, working, inquiring-exploring, intervening, and relating to the self, the other person and the other thing), because by exercising a specific external common activity we activate the internal common capacities, we train them, we exercise them, we drill them, and we improve them to do well each external common activity in each specific execution of the external common activity, whatever it may be (playing, studying, working, inquiring, intervening, or relating).
+But, in addition, we educate ourselves through external common activity (studying, playing, working, inquiring-exploring, intervening, and relating to the self, the other person and the other thing), because by exercising a specific external common activity we activate the internal common capacities, we train them, we exercise them, we drill them, and we improve them to do well each external common activity.
+The external common activity, by principle of activity, activates the internal common activity in each specific execution of the external common activity, whatever it may be (playing, studying, working, inquiring, intervening, or relating).
 By executing the external common activity, we improve and train the internal activities-capacities: without the activity it is impossible to educate and through the activity it becomes possible for the educatee to be an actor-agent and an increasingly better author-agent of his own projects and acts.